 In January 2014 we asked our regular PayPal and non-PayPal donors if they were happy with the way we process their donations.
 The overwhelming conclusion was Yes - the PayPal givers want to always use their PayPal accounts, those who use SagePay are happy to enter their card details each time and don't want to be forced to use PayPal, and we are very happy not to have the responsibility of storing credit card details!

-If the full amount isn't given by the expiry date, the church advocate may decide to extend the request for a further month to give chance for the remainder to come in.
+If the full amount isn't given by the expiry date, the church advocate may decide to extend the request up to a maximum of one month to give chance for the remainder to come in.
 The applicant will always get whatever has been received though in some cases, where the request is for something specific, it won't be enough on its own to buy that item.
 In those cases, we advise the advocates to use it in the most appropriate way for that particular individual/family.